Skip to content

 --fail-on-drift

-Real output from the example-eventcatalog app (which deliberately ships with two drift conditions so the CLI has something genuine to catch):
+Real output from the example-eventcatalog app, which ships with two intentional drift conditions so the CLI has something to catch:

 # Architecture drift report